Abstract

 - Ibn Masʿūd is terrified.

-- The Prophet ﷺ returns feeling heavy and tired.
+- The Prophet ﷺ returns feeling heavy and tired from the overcrowding.

 - The visitors later appear clothed in white.